aypjames/dcs-tech-test/README.md

 ## Reflection/Learning

-- I have so much more appreciation for React in Javascript, but can appreciate the benefits of picking up bugs and errors early in using React Typescript.
+- I have now have so much more appreciation for React in Javascript, but I can understand the benefits of picking up bugs and errors early through React Typescript.
 - I had found Java to be challenging, so this was a very good practice to reaffirm my understanding.
 Definitely plenty to still learn, but I am feeling more confident about my next run at this.
 - Picked up React-Hook-Form, but couldn't figure out React-Query - will probably have a crack at this again for another project.
 - It was fun to look under the hood of the NSW.digital website and recreate styling varibales.

-## Pointers on compiling and running the app
+## Compiling and running the app

 Start by cloning the repo to your local device